oslabs-beta/AthenaJS/README.md

 <br/>

 💠 If you already have components built for your project and want to edit them, open the file explorer and import any of your React components!
-Our parser will inject your code into the terminals so you can get started easily.
-Simply define any props your component relies on in the body terminal and update the view to get your component working in the app!
+Our parser will inject your code into the editors so you can get started easily.
+Simply define any props your component relies on in the body editor and update the view to get your component working in the app!

 ### Fetch Mock Integration